cbecraft1184/teams-meeting-minutes-prod/EXECUTIVE_DOCUMENTS_GUIDE.md

 # Executive Documents Guide

-This folder contains three versions of the IBM investment proposal for the Automated Meeting Minutes Platform, tailored for different executive audiences and time constraints.
+This folder contains three versions of the IBM investment proposal for the DOD Teams Meeting Minutes Management System, tailored for different executive audiences and time constraints.

 ---